-PPE Disposal
+PPE Disposal at Medsharps

 Personal protective equipment (PPE) is now a part of daily life.
 If you’ve implemented a personal protective equipment plan in your workplace, you’re likely searching for guidelines for proper PPE disposal.
 While it’s something else for operations leaders to focus on, PPE in the workplace is proven to be effective.